-- On average freshwater species populations fell by about 50% between 1970 and 2000, representing a sharper decline than that measured in either terrestrial or marine biomes.
+- Freshwater species declined 76% between 1970 and 2010, representing a sharper decline than that measured in either terrestrial or marine biomes.

 - In many parts of the world, 30 to 40% of our fresh water goes unaccounted for due to water leakages in pipes and canals and illegal tapping.

 - Dams and other infrastructure have caused the fragmentation of 60% of the large river systems in the world.